Medical Psychiatry Unit Consortium

 What is a medical psychiatry unit?

 MPUs, also known as Complexity Intervention Units (CIUs), were created to deliver optimum acute hospital care to patients who have concomitant medical and psychiatric needs.
-Due to their trans-disciplinary nature, MPUs are also an ideal venue for engaging patients in the services they may be struggling to navigate in a fragmented health-care system.
+Due to their multidisciplinary nature, MPUs are also an ideal venue for engaging patients in the services they may be struggling to navigate in a fragmented health-care system.

 MPU Consortium Goals